geduxas/AgilityContest_SerialChronometer/README.md

-AgilityContest plugin for for chronometers with serial port interface Allow connect to AgilityContest Event bus any chronometer that uses serial port and complaint with these protocol
+AgilityContest plugin for for chronometers with serial port interface Allow connect to AgilityContest Event bus any chronometer that uses serial port and complaint with these protocol Copyright 2019 by Juan Antonio Martinez < jonsito at gmail dot com >

 Provides:
 - Command line invocation and